 Overgrown vegetation in our transmission rights-of-way can pose safety hazards and cause avoidable power outages.
 To minimize the potential for these outages, cost-effective and environmentally sensitive chemical control methods using herbicides may be used.
 Herbicide application allows us to keep power lines clear of tall growing undesirable plants while maintaining low growing desirable vegetation.
 This practice has been known to increase biodiversity on rights-of-ways when compared to mowing alone.
 It allows for low growing native vegetation to flourish, providing for wildlife habitat and food.
 It also allows us to control non-native invasive species while protecting native low-growing vegetation.
 These herbicides are some of the same products you may use to control vegetation around your home.

 Ensuring that vegetation does not encroach on the power lines, while protecting our environment, is a priority at Unitil.
 That’s why we continually research the best technologies and techniques.
 Trained and professional maintenance crews selectively apply product in a controlled low-dose to manage plant growth in a safe and environmentally friendly manner.
 All products used by Unitil are approved by the Environmental Protection Agency and appropriate state agencies.
 If you have concerns or would like more information about Unitil’s herbicide program, contact us at 1-888-301-7700.

-We also encourage adjacent landowners to make use of the green spaces along the rights-of-way by mowing, animal browsing or maintaining other low-growing vegetation.
+We also encourage adjacent landowners to make use of the green spaces along the rights-of-way by mowing, animal browsing/grazing, or maintaining other low-growing vegetation.
 An agreement with Unitil is required, and activity on the rights-of-way cannot include structures or alteration of terrain.
 Emergency access by Unitil may occur.
-Interested landowners can apply by sending a request to email@example.com.
+Interested landowners can apply by sending a request to firstname.lastname@example.org.

 Massachusetts Five-Year Vegetation Management Plan (VMP)